-- Talk to a counselor about steps you can take. - Research the problem to see what might work for other people in a similar situation. - Never give up. - Let her know you care and your door is always open to her. - · Keep listening to anything they say. - Don't judge them.
+- Talk to a counselor about steps you can take. - Research the problem to see what might work for other people in a similar situation. - · Never give up. - Let her know you care and your door is always open to her. - Keep listening to anything she says. - Do not judge her.
 CHANGE PPT SLIDE

-You're not a psychologist.
+You are not a psychologist.

-In your group, make a list of what a doctor and/or physical therapist could do to help a person with a broken leg.
-Then, make a separate list of the ways you can or have helped a friend/family member who had a broken leg.

-Look at the lists and notice there are things a doctor can do that you can't.
-There are also things you can do that a doctor can't.
+- In your group, make a list of what a doctor and/or physical therapist could do to help a person with a broken leg.
+Then, make a separate list of the ways you can or have helped a friend/family member who had a broken leg. - Look at the lists and notice there are things a doctor can do that you cannot.
+There are also things you can do that a doctor cannot.
 Both roles are valuable in helping a person.
-Much like you can't set a bone and put on a cast, you also can't diagnose a friend and be their therapist.
-CHANGE PPT SLIDE

-Write down six things you can do to take care of yourself while your friend is in a mental health crisis.

-As you are trying to help a friend you may not be able to sleep, because you're texting him/her all night.
+Much like you cannot set a bone and put on a cast, you also cannot diagnose a friend and be her therapist.
+CHANGE PPT SLIDE - Write down six things you can do to take care of yourself while your friend is in a mental health crisis. - As you are trying to help a friend, you may not be able to sleep because you are texting her all night.
 You stop doing normal things like eating, studying and working to be there for your friend.
 List steps you would take in this scenario to better care for your mental health while helping your friend.

-Acceptable answers to this question should include:
+CHANGE PPT SLIDE

 - Get sleep.

-- Talk about how your friend is affecting your life.
+- · Talk about how your friend is affecting your life.

 - · Exercise.

-- · Make time for yourself.
+- Make time for yourself.

-- Do something fun.
+- · Do something fun.

-- · Write about your emotions.
+- Write about your emotions.

-- See other friends or family.
+- · See other friends or family.

 - Practice yoga or meditation.
 CHANGE PPT SLIDE

-- When reaching out to a friend, it is important to establish trust and a system to be able to help. - Being aware of the person's feelings and learning how to effectively engage him/her leads to more success in getting him/her the help she needs. - Mental health challenges are extremely individualized.
-It can be hard to know exactly how to reach someone. - If you're concerned about a friend or family member, one of the best things you can do is go to the counseling center and talk to a counselor about the person to find out more about your options.
+- When reaching out to a friend, it is important to establish trust and a system to be able to help. - Being aware of the person's feelings and learning how to effectively engage her leads to more success in getting her the help she needs. - Mental health challenges are extremely individualized.
+It can be hard to know exactly how to reach someone. - If you are concerned about a friend or family member, one of the best things you can do is go to the counseling center and talk to a counselor about the person to find out more about your options.
 CHANGE PPT SLIDE

-Exercise 3 - Understanding Suicide (10 minutes):
+Exercise 3 - Understanding Suicide (10 minutes)